 A dryer that is overheating could be caused by a faulty timer allowing continuous voltage to be sent to the heating circuit.
 If the timer's heating contacts and the heating element are shorted, the heating element can heat when the timer is off.
 However, this is very rarely the case.
 Before replacing the timer, check all the more commonly defective parts.
 If you determine that all of the other components are working properly, test the timer by using a multimeter and consulting the wiring diagram.
 If the timer is defective, replace it.

-If the vent is clogged or partially clogged, it will restrict the airflow through the dryer, substantially increasing the drying time.
-To ensure proper dryer performance, you should clean your dryer’s venting system at least once per year.
+If the vent line is clogged or partially clogged, it will restrict the airflow through the dryer, substantially increasing the drying time and cabinet temperature and potentially causing a burning smell.
+To ensure proper dryer performance, you should clean your dryer's venting system at least once per year.

 A dryer's drive motor will drive the drum belt to rotate the drum as well as spin a blower wheel to circulate the air through the drum during operation.
 If the dryer runs for a while and then stops, and won't start again until it cools down, it's likely the drive motor is malfunctioning and will need to be replaced.